tomberget/github-actions-workshop/tasks/005-steps-vs-jobs.md

 > Hint: if you used the workflow from task 3 as a starting point,
 > take a look at the `on:` section of the workflow to see how it's triggered 😄

-In case you get stuck, here's a pointer:
 <details>
   <summary>In case you get stuck, here's a pointer:</summary>